jesslr/GettingCleaningData/CodeBook.md

 with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-For each record it is provided (from readme.txt provided with data):

-* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-* Triaxial Angular velocity from the gyroscope.
-* A 561-feature vector with time and frequency domain variables.
-* Its activity label.
-* An identifier of the subject who carried out the experiment.

 #### Files included

 * 'README.txt'